aerobotpro/Unique-Visitor/README.md

 #### Stuff:
 - keep "Logo.aero" in same directory as this script.

-- To Compile exe, run bat in same directory as this script.
+- To Compile exe, run "Build_Windows_Executable.py" in same directory as this script, follow instructions.

 - Script takes time between finding good proxies, patience is a virtue.